Liittle Monster - Circuit Diagrams

 The TFT Touchscreen needs a seperate Arduino MEGA as a shield controller.
 The TFT MEGA then communicates via Serial 1 to the Mower MEGA Serial 3 ports.
 The BMP files in the TFT folder need to be saved onto a Micro SD car and inserted into the TFT shield.

 Pay attention that the SD card is on the right hand side of the touchscreen (oreientation).
 Use the STL files to print the Shield bracket which will hold the MEGA and TFT in place.

 Ensure the latest library files are downloaded from the GITHUB site to support the TFT.

 PERIMETER WIRE SENSOR:

 The perimeter wire is detected by the mower using a Amplifier and a 11P Ferrite 150mH Inductor.
 A signal is passed through the boundary wire which is detected by this sensor.
 If the wire detection is erratic try adjusting the amplifier by turning the adjustment screw.

-This setup is from the ARDUMOWER project and is not my design
+This setup is from another Robomower project and is not my design

 The bumper bar circuit is very simple and uses 2 small micro-switches.

 These are connected to MEGA on Pins 47 and 48.
 The ground wires are tied together and connected to the GND pin.
 When the microswitch is triggered it closes the circuit which is detected by the Arduino MEGA.
 The test sketch can be used to ensure that the bumper bars are working correctly.